Built to Finish Strong on Exit

 Scaling Up to Finish Strong Workshops

-If you would like to dive more into Scaling to Finish Strong and building a company that is not only successful, but built to EXIT, join one of my upcoming workshops:
+If you would like to dive more into Scaling to Finish Strong and building a company that is not only successful, but built to EXIT, join our upcoming workshop:

 A live Q&A with M&A legal and IP partners on avoiding common seller mistakes.